Idukki

 Incentivising reviews without breaking platform policy

 Incentivising reviews is one of the easiest ways for a well-meaning brand to land in trouble.
-The instinct, "leave a review, get a discount", is reasonable.
+The instinct ("leave a review, get a discount") is reasonable.
 The execution is where stores quietly cross a line that regulators and review platforms both enforce.

-How to incentivise within the rules
+How do I incentivise within the rules?

 1. 1Offer the incentive to every customer who reviews, with no link to the score they give.